 This action opens a file that is located on the client device.
-You can specify the file directly in the design, or you can let the end-user can select the file.
+You can specify the file directly in the design, or you can let the end-user select the file.
 The file will be opened in the device's default app for the selected file's filetype.
-If the client is a web client, the file will be opened in a browser tab—an option is available to select either the current tab or a new tab.
-Note that in web clients, file selection by the end-user is not available.
+If the client is a web client, the file will be opened in a browser tab; an option is available to select either the current tab or a new tab.
+Note that, in web clients, file selection by the end-user is not available.

 When you click the Open File action's Edit button, an Open dialog appears (screenshot below).
 Select the options that apply.

 To directly specify (in the design) the device file to open, select Define file path below (see next screenshot).
 Enter an absolute or relative file path, or an XPath expression that evaluates to such a file path.
 If you enter a relative path, then this path is resolved relative to the base directory you specify for that device type (see list and screenshot below).